 We need to look in depth as to why we think one is more important than the other.
 Applying to and prepping for college doesn’t happen in 5 minutes.
 It’s a lot of hard work.
 Here’s what you need to know about both scores.

-2. What do each score tell the admissions officer
+- What does each score tell the admissions officer

 How do GPA and SAT differ?